jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-02-19.md

 Riaan reports: On Durbs' state.
 Ian's availability and possible reboot needed for Durbs.

+Riaan: Durban will need a reboot.
+There are people interested in attenting one, but it will need a host and help from us.
+I propose that we first help out in Cape Town then tend to Durban.

 Reporter and Backup:

 Completed / Agreed: ✔ / ✘